KirstChat/the-wee-norn-iron-box/TESTING.md

 Reviews App:

-- Registered users are able to post more than one review
+- Currently, registered users are able to post more than one review

 [Contents](#contents)